This blog may contain affiliate links. Read our disclosure policy for more info.

 - Pet friendly?: Yes!
 However, you do need to book for the pet in advance and there is a $25 extra charge

-The hot tub resembles a cave and is very luxurious and relaxing.
+Onsite, you’ll find a restaurant, a trendy bar, free parking, and a fitness center, although there are enough hikes in Banff you won’t need to hit the gym!
+There is also a hot tub that resembles a cave and is very luxurious and relaxing.
 A perfect place to unwind after a day of exploring!

-You can check availability and book Fox Inn & Suites online here.
+You can check availability and book the Fox Inn and Suites on Booking.com here.

-9. Fairmont Banff Springs – Most Luxurious Hotel in Banff
+10. Fairmont Banff Springs – Most luxurious hotel in Banff

 - Cost: Standard rooms start at $450 CAD during the low season.

-- Amenities & Facilities: 11 restaurants, 14 shops, outdoor heated pool, indoor lap pool, day spa, and gym all onsite.
+- Amenities and Facilities: 11 restaurants, 14 shops, outdoor heated pool, indoor lap pool, day spa, and gym all onsite.
 Rooms offer views, feather beds, down duvets, and air conditioning and heating.

 - Location: A 7-minute drive from Banff located on the drive up towards the Banff Upper Hot Springs.

-- Who wil love it: Luxury travelers or those looking for a once-in-a-lifetime experience.
+- Who will love it: Luxury travelers or those looking for a once-in-a-lifetime experience.

 - Pet friendly?: Yes, for a fee.